SpotlightKid/mrequests/README.md

 * URLs with authentication credentials in the host part (e.g.
   `http://user:secret@myhost/`) are *not supported*.
 Pass authentication credentials separately via the `auth` argument instead.
-* SSL/TLS support on the MicroPython *unix*, *stm32* and *esp8266* ports is
+* SSL/TLS support on the MicroPython `unix`, `stm32` and `esp8266` ports is
   limited.
 In particular, their `ssl` module does not support all encryption schemes commonly in use by popular servers, meaning that trying to connect to them via HTTPS will fail with various cryptic error messages.

+    On the `esp8266` port no TLS server certificate validation is performed.
-* Request and JSON data may be passed in as bytes or strings and the request data will be encoded to bytes, if necessary, using the encoding given with the `encoding` parameter.
+* Request and JSON data may be passed in as `bytes` or strings and the request data will be encoded to `bytes`, if necessary, using the encoding given with the `encoding` parameter.
 But be aware that encodings other than `utf-8` are *not supported* by most (any?)
 MicroPython implementations.
 * Custom headers may be passed as a dictionary with `bytes` keys and values